Stan's Kosi Weekend

 Sat 28th Jan 2023

-Walk, Lodge Based, Social
+Walk, Alpine, Lodge Based, Social

-Charlotte Ppass and Village are named after Charlotte Adams, who, in 1881, was the first European woman to climb Mount Kosciuszko.
+Charlotte Pass and Village are named after Charlotte Adams, who, in 1881, was the first European woman to climb Mount Kosciuszko.
 Stan Marks lead an annual ‘Kosi weekend’ for over 20 years up until his passing in 2021.This activity is held in his memory.

 The group will travel up to Charlotte Pass on Saturday, returning on Monday, staying at Snowbird Ski Lodge.
 Anyone who would like to spend more or less time is welcome to do so, by prior arrangement.
 True to Stan's legacy, this is as much a social activity as it is a bushwalking activity.
 Therefore, it is a relaxing weekend with a variety of walks to cater for the majority of abilities within the group, from L/R/X to M/E-M. Walk options include Mt Twynam via Blue Lake, Mt Stillwell, Watsons Crags, Lake Circuit, and Guthega to Charlotte Pass.